 The Hague House

 The Hague House can be seen up on the hill from the patio area.
-This 1911 house, designed by Robert Swain Peabody of Boston was built for Billy Hague, son of James Hague and nephew of AD Foote.
+This 1911 house, designed by Robert Swain Peabody of Peabody & Stearns, Boston, MA was built for Billy Hague, son of James Hague and nephew of AD Foote.
 Billy became the North Star Mine manager in 1908 after his father died.

 The Hague House landscaping was Victorian in nature with old fashioned mock orange and Bridal Wreath spirea shrubs that have been included in the Heritage Garden.
 Three Douglas firs and several chestnut trees were planted in the vast front yard.
 A row of willow leaf cotoneaster was planted as a hedge to block the view of the North Star House.